kavia-common/notes-app-project-49114-49204/NotesAppWebApplication/README.md

 - Create, edit, archive, and delete while offline; changes are kept locally.
 - When a backend is introduced, queued changes can sync back (architecture ready).

+## Handwriting Canvas

+- Click "✍️ Handwriting" in the Create form to open a pressure-sensitive drawing canvas (supports mouse/touch/stylus).
+- Tools: Pen/Eraser, color, thickness, Undo/Redo, Clear.
+- Click "Insert & Save" to embed the sketch (as a data URL image) in the note content and add it as an attachment for offline persistence and backup/export.
+- The component lives at src/components/HandwritingCanvas.jsx with minimal styles in src/components/handwriting.css.

 ## Development
 - npm install
 - npm start